 Land vehicles are prohibited within the Area and access shall be by foot or by helicopter.
-Overflight of the Area is prohibited below 1,000m (3,280ft) above sea level.
-There is a 200m wide air access 'corridor' located along the coastline which allows transit of aircraft along the northern boundary of the Area (Map 2).
+Overflight of the Area is prohibited below 1,000 m (3,280 ft) above sea level with the exception of a 200 m wide air access 'corridor' along the coastline which allows transit of aircraft through the Area at times when visibility or conditions make avoidance of the Area otherwise impractical.
 No special restrictions apply to the air routes or landing sites used to move to and from the Area by helicopter when access is permitted.